miracleray/allometry-rodents/README.md

 # Australian rodent skull allometry (Chapter 3 of Thesis) - data and code
-Code author: Ariel E. Marcy
+Code authors: Ariel E. Marcy, Thomas Guillerme, Emma Sherratt

 To cite the paper and/or code:
 > Coming soonish